Confit d’Oignon or French Onion Marmalade

 Instructions

-- Remove herbs and pour into a clean canning jar.
+- Remove herbs and pour the onions into a clean canning jar.
 Let cool, then seal and store in the refrigerator.
 Use within two weeks unless you go through the canning process.

 Notes